Senate Democrats’ voting rights push stalls in the face of GOP opposition - News Break

 “Donald Trump’s Big Lie has spread like a cancer and threatens to envelop one of America’s major political parties.
 Even worse, it has poisoned our democracy, eroded faith in our elections, which is so detrimental to the future faith people need to have in this democracy.”

-The bill, which includes sweeping voting rights, redistricting, campaign finance and ethics reform, did not reach a majority vote when it was considered in the Senate Rules Committee in May —senators split 9-9.
+The bill, which includes expansive voting rights, redistricting, campaign finance and ethics reform, did not reach a majority vote when it was considered in the Senate Rules Committee in May—senators split 9-9.
 Schumer had to use a Senate procedure to bring the package to the floor.

 The House passed its version of the bill in March, 220-210.